pippokill/happyFactor/README.md

 We adopt additive smoothing (Laplace smoothing) for computing both *happy* and *sad* probabilities.
 In our lexicon, we include and compute the happiness factor only for words that occur at least 10,000 times, for a total of 718 words.
 We call this list *the happiness dictionary*.

-Please, cite our work if you use the dictionary.
+If you use the dictionary, please cite our work as follows:

+Pierpaolo Basile, Nicole Novielli. "'Buon appetito!'" - Analyzing Happiness in Italian Tweet.
+In Proceedings of the of Fifth Italian Conference on Computational Linguistics (CLiC-it 2018), Turin, Dec.
+2018 (to appear).

 References
 ---------------